Skip to main content

 RevenueTotal revenue generated from accepted upsells of this product

 Deleting a funnel does not remove its historical analytics data.
 Revenue and performance from deleted funnels are still included when “All funnels” is selected in the Funnel dropdown.
 However, once a funnel is deleted, it will no longer appear in the dropdown and cannot be viewed individually.
-This means historical data is preserved for overall reporting, but funnel-specific breakdowns are no longer accessible.
+Historical data is preserved for overall reporting, but funnel-specific breakdowns are no longer accessible.

 The Tests tab tracks performance for post-purchase A/B tests and multivariate tests.
 This tab is exclusively for post-purchase funnel tests.